What We Believe

 Why the universe bothers to exist

 The existence of God gives true meaning and significance to the existence of everything else.
-Our universe exists (and perhaps many others as well!) as an expression of his power, wisdom, goodness and beauty.
-Our part in it - insignificant as it may seem to us - is of infinite value to him.
+Our universe exists as an expression of his power, wisdom, goodness, and beauty.
+Our part in it – insignificant as it may seem to us – is of infinite value to him.

 Rediscovering our ancient tradition

-In recent times, many in the Church have lost touch with our sacred past, its ancient wisdom and its beautiful traditional rituals.
+You are welcome to enter our doors, at the regular Services, to get to know us, and to get in touch with the sacred past of the Church, its ancient wisdom and its beautiful traditional rituals.
 We are on a voyage of rediscovery, and we warmly invite you to join us!

 57 Baker Street, Caversham, Dunedin, New Zealand +64-3-455-3961 : or e-mail us